wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/advanced-usage/shuffleboard-tuning-pid.rst

 2. A slider that moves the wrist motor in either direction with 0 as stopped.
 The positive and negative values correspond to moving up or down.
 3. The PID constants as described above (F is a feedforward value that is used for speed PID loops)
 4. The setpoint value that corresponds the to the pot value when the wrist has reached the desired value
-5. Enables the PID controller - that is, starts it looping at regular intervals reading the pot value, computing the error, applying the P, I, and D terms and setting the motor value.
+5. Enables the PID controller - No longer working, see below.

+Try various PID gains to get the desired motor performance.
+You can look at the video linked to at the beginning of this article or other sources on the internet to get the desired performance.

 .. important:: The enable option does not affect the `PIDController <https://first.wpi.edu/FRC/roborio/release/docs/java/edu/wpi/first/wpilibj/controller/PIDController.html>`__ introduced in 2020, as the controller is updated every robot loop.
 See the example below on how to retain this fuctionality.